NRE vs NRO Accounts: The Comparison Overview for Global Indians

 Can a person have both a NRE and NRO account?

 Yes.
-In fact, most NRIs find it necessary to have both.
-The NRE serves as a tax-efficient “investment bucket” for global savings.
-The NRO serves as a “domestic bucket” to receive rent, dividends from Indian stocks, or proceeds from selling a property in India.
+In fact, some NRIs choose to maintain both.
+The NRE serves as a used for managing overseas funds for global savings.
+The NRO serves as used for managing domestic income to receive rent, dividends from Indian stocks, or proceeds from selling a property in India.

 Do we have to pay tax on NRO accounts?